HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~The ***“Ratifiers”*** hereby adopt this ***“Constitution”*** as the formal authority structure of the specified ***“Organization”***.
 In so doing, the Ratifiers cede their power to govern and run the Organization into the rules and processes herein, except for any powers that the Ratifiers lack the authority to delegate.
 The Ratifiers or their successors may amend this Constitution or repeal it using whatever authority they relied upon to adopt it, provided that any amendments are made in writing.~~

 De ***"Leden"*** accepteren bij deze de ***"Spelregels"*** als de formele structuur voor de ***"Organisatie"***.
-Wat betekend dat de leden hun authoriteit ontlenen aan de regels en processen hieronder beschreven.
+Wat betekend dat de leden hun autoriteit ontlenen aan de regels en processen hieronder beschreven.
 De leden ~~en/of hun eventuele nazaten~~ mogen deze spelregels op elk moment aanpassen of verwerpen mits er geen bezwaar is en zolang de aanpassingen maar wel in dit document geschreven worden.

 ~~Any existing policies and systems the Organization had in effect before adopting this Constitution continue in full force after adoption, however they may not be expanded upon or modified except by the authorities and processes defined herein.
 These legacy policies and systems further lose all weight and authority as soon as this Constitution's processes create something that replaces or contradicts them.~~

 Alle bestaande regels en processen van de organisatie blijven gelden, maar mogen alleen uitgebreid of aangepast worden volgens deze spelregels.
-Regels en processen verliezen elke vorm van authoriteit zodra er iets gemaakt wordt dat ze vervangt of tegenspreekt.
+Regels en processen verliezen elke vorm van autoriteit zodra er iets gemaakt wordt dat ze vervangt of tegenspreekt.

 ~~The Organization may designate other ***“Partners”*** in addition to the Ratifiers to assist with its governance and operations, provided any such Partners have also agreed to abide by all relevant terms of this Constitution.
 Within that constraint, the Organization may define how it grants or removes Partner status, unless otherwise specified by the Ratifiers, and the Ratifiers may specify the initial Partners for the Organization.~~